-Associate Professors Martha A. Alexander-Miller, Rebecca W. Alexander, Scott D. Cramer, Zheng Cui, Rajendar Deora, Roy R. Hantgan, Gregory A. Hawkins, Ashok N. Hegde, Thomas Hollis, David A. Horita, Timothy D. Howard, Fang-Chi Hsu, Steven J. Kridel, Yongmei Liu, W. Todd Lowther, Lance D. Miller, Nilamadhab Mishra, David A. Ornelles, Thomas C. Register, David C. Sane, Paul D. Savage, Karin D. Scarpinato, W. Edward Swords, Yuh-Hwa Wang, James Yoo
+Associate Professors Martha A. Alexander-Miller, Rebecca W. Alexander, Zheng Cui, Rajendar Deora, Roy R. Hantgan, Gregory A. Hawkins, Ashok N. Hegde, Thomas Hollis, David A. Horita, Timothy D. Howard, Fang-Chi Hsu, Steven J. Kridel, Yongmei Liu, W. Todd Lowther, Lance D. Miller, Nilamadhab Mishra, David A. Ornelles, Thomas C. Register, Paul D. Savage, W. Edward Swords, Yuh-Hwa Wang, James Yoo

-Assistant Professors Peter A. Antinozzi, Elizabeth Hiltbold Schwartz, Islam U. Khan, Akiva Mintz, Chor Yin Ng, Timothy S. Pardee, Derek Parsonage, Jielin Sun, Mark E. Van Dyke, Stephen J. Walker, John C. Wilkinson, Bingzhong Xue, Liqing Yu
+Assistant Professors Peter A. Antinozzi, Elizabeth Hiltbold Schwartz, Akiva Mintz, Chor Yin Ng, Timothy S. Pardee, Derek Parsonage, Jielin Sun, Mark E. Van Dyke, Stephen J. Walker, John C. Wilkinson, Bingzhong Xue, Liqing Yu

-The graduate training program in Molecular Genetics and Genomics is an interdisciplinary curricu-lum that leads to the Ph.D. degree in Molecular Genetics and Genomics.
-The major goal of the program is to train students for independent research and teaching in the fields of laboratory molecular and cellular biology or computational analysis in biomedical sciences.
+The graduate training program in Molecular Genetics and Genomics is an interdisciplinary curriculum that leads to the Ph.D. degree in Molecular Genetics and Genomics.
+The major goal of the program is to train students for independent research and teaching in the fields of laboratory molecular and cellular biology or computational analysis in genetics and genomics.
 The program faculty has departmental affiliations in all of the basic science departments and several clinical departments of the Medical School, and departments on the Reynolda Campus.
 There are two program tracks:

-- The Laboratory Sciences program of study is designed to provide a firm background in the ba-sics of molecular and cellular biology, while also providing advanced course work designed to meet the objectives of the student and the laboratory in which the student performs his/her dissertation research. - The Analytical Sciences program of study is designed to provide strong background in analysis using bioinformatics and statistics and also providing advanced course work designed to meet the objectives of the student and their thesis advisor.
-By its nature this program has more ex-tensive didactic coursework requirements.
+The Laboratory Sciences program of study is designed to provide a firm background in the basics of molecular and cellular biology, while also providing advanced course work designed to meet the objectives of the student and the laboratory in which the student performs his/her dissertation research.

+• The Analytical Sciences program of study is designed to provide strong background in analysis using bioinformatics and statistics and also providing advanced course work designed to meet the objectives of the student and their thesis advisor.
+By its nature this program has more extensive didactic coursework requirements.

-It is the intent of the Graduate Program in Molecular Genetics and Genomics to provide specialized training in the interdisciplinary field of Molecular Genetics and Genomics while integrating student training as much as possible with corresponding departmental graduate programs.
+The Graduate Program in Molecular Genetics and Genomics provides specialized training in the field of Molecular Genetics and Genomics while integrating student training as much as possible with traditional departmental disciplines.
+Students may elect to pursue this program of study after successful completion of the first year common curriculum of the Molecular and Cellular Biosciences (MCB) Track.

-The program accepts students with a variety of undergraduate degrees including majors in the bio-logical sciences, chemistry, mathematics, computer science and statistics.
-For the Laboratory Sciences program applicants have usually successfully completed courses in general biology, general chemistry, organic chemistry, physics, statistics, and mathematics through calculus.
-For the Analytical Sciences program applicants should have successfully completed advanced courses in mathematics, statistics, and/or computer science.
+The program accepts students with a variety of undergraduate degrees including majors in the biological sciences, chemistry, mathematics, computer science and statistics.
+Applicants for the Laboratory Sciences program have usually successfully completed courses in general biology, general chemistry, organic chemistry, physics, statistics, and mathematics through calculus.
+Analytical Sciences program applicants will have successfully completed advanced courses in mathematics, statistics, and/or computer science.
 Students in Analytical Sciences are strongly recommended to have some preparation in basic chemistry and life sciences.